 - Those guiding organizations in a charismatic manner might show little patience for progress.
 For example, they continuously set unrealistic deadlines and get angry when the team doesn’t finish the work within the proposed amount of time.

 - The leader feels so passionate about their mission that they can ignore team members’ concerns, opinions, and thoughts.
 As a result, the team makes more business mistakes.
+This runs in contrast to the democratic leadership style.

 - Trust is lost when leaders act charismatic but don’t follow through on their promises.
 This also occurs when they expect everyone to do the work needed to fulfill their vision, but they seem to go missing when the team needs help and support.